 Figure 12.
-Ensemble of possible models at Stybarrow-1 well compared to the average model, seismic data, and the synthetic of the average model.
+Ensemble of possible models at the Stybarrow-1 well location compared to the average model, seismic data, and the synthetic of the average model.
 Shown (a) before the inversion, and (b) after the inversion.
 The impedance is shown as the color.
-The seismic data are the shaded black wiggle traces.
+The seismic data is the shaded black wiggle trace.
 The synthetic is the red trace.